davchezt/TickCollectorPluginUE4/README.md

 # Tick Collector Plugin

-A dead simple tick aggregator plugin for UE4.
+A dead simple tick collector plugin for UE4.
 As it is just made for simple usage it doesnt have blueprint support yet.
 Nothing special about this repo.
+The main purpose here is to demonstrate the idea of tick collection.

 <h2>Usage:</h2>